Skip to main content

 Create a Workload

 Workloads are created by creating a new project in the respective Domain subgroup in GitLab.
-The easiest way to do this is to use the Konfig-provided Workload project templates which set up a fully functioning Workload and CI/CD pipeline.
+The easiest way to do this is to use the Konfigurate-provided Workload project templates which set up a fully functioning Workload and CI/CD pipeline.

 Below is an example demonstrating how to create a Workload which uses the Cloud Run runtime engine, sets CPU, memory, and scaling limits, and has a Cloud SQL database, Pub/Sub topic, and Cloud Storage bucket.
-Note that WORKLOAD_NAME and WORKLOAD_IMAGE are placeholders value that Konfig will automatically set.
+Note that WORKLOAD_NAME and WORKLOAD_IMAGE are placeholders value that Konfigurate will automatically set.

 Refer to the Workload spec for the complete set of Workload configurations.